MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 ![Image if a Minecraft world with the player holding a glass sword and in front of a sheep.](Media/MinecraftItemWizard/glass_sword_in_hand.png)

+>[!Note]
-If you use your sword in a Creative Mode world, the durability won't work as intended.
+>If you use your sword in a Creative Mode world, the durability won't work as intended.

 Try repairing it, too!